Salty-Shio/learning-go/notes.md

 var stringThree string = stringOne + " " + stringTwo
 ```

-To get the length of the string you can try using the built in `len()` function.
+To get the length of the string we can try using the built in `len()` function.
 It should however be noted that this is not always the number of charcters in the string.
 This is because `len()` returns the number of bytes used.
 Becuase `Go` encodes in `UTF-8`, characters outside of this encoding will use more bytes, thereby shifting the result of the `len()` funciton.

 ```go
 var stringOne string = "A"